 Thereby, several experimental observations in some of these systems have called for unconventional theoretical interpretations.
 Not only are the low temperature thermodynamic properties of this bulk insulator at odds with conventional knowledge, this material was recently found to exhibit 3D quantum oscillations~\cite{Tan287,2018arXiv180303553V} typically associated with metals.
 To date, while several propositions have been attempted to understand such puzzling observations, including charge neutral quasi-particles~\cite{Cooper,Senthil2017,Senthil2018,2015arXiv150703477B} and conducting surface states~\cite{yu2015model,kim2014topological,foreword,PhysRevX.4.031012}, no overall consistent picture has been obtained.

-One long-standing key issue is the role of disorder.
+One long-standing key issue is the role of disorder~\cite{miranda1996kondo}.
 Even before realizing the connection with topological characteristics, disorder had already been speculated to be responsible for the saturation of low-temperature resistivity~\cite{Allen1979}.
-More recent studies further found significant sample variation in the low-temperature properties of these systems, depending on the synthesis methods and seed materials used \cite{valentine2016breakdown,extended_defects,screened_moments,field_dependent_Mcqueen}.
+More recent studies further found significant sample variation in the low-temperature properties of these systems, depending on the synthesis methods and seed materials used \cite{valentine2016breakdown,eo2019transport,screened_moments,field_dependent_Mcqueen}.
 Careful characterization of such samples indeed indicates that even in the nominally purest samples, minimal yet detectable amount ($< 1$\%) of disorder~\cite{valentine2016breakdown} is present, the amount of which appears to be correlated with their saturated value of resistivity~\cite{valentine2016breakdown} and specific heat~\cite{sp_ht_old}.
 But, how can such a small amount of disorder overcome the insulating gap of 0.01eV scale, and are they necessarily itinerant?
 It is exactly this question that we address in this work and provide a microscopic physical mechanism explaining this issue.